 8. Anything else I should Know?

 I. It’s always fast and prayer.
 If you are too busy to pray then don’t fast.
-I strongly discourage anyone from seeking to fast and pray in a busy day.
+I strongly discourage anyone from seeking to fast and pray on a busy day.

 II.
 When in doubt, always consult your physician.
 Don’t fast and pray if you are not in the right physical shape for it.

 III.
-Fasting and prayer is a voluntary act.
+Fasting and prayer are voluntary acts.
 Don’t force yourself into doing it.

-Fasting and prayer is a widely practiced discipline in the Church.
+Fasting and prayer are widely practiced disciplines in the Church.
 Hence it’s important that we know why we do what we do and the right way of doing it.